Geomancy: Etymology and history

 Geomancy was one of the forms of divination throughout Africa and Europe, particularly during the Middle Ages.
 However it was classified by Christians as one of the seven "forbidden arts", along with black magic, hydromancy, aeromancy, pyromancy, chiromancy (palmistry), and scapulimancy.

 Forms

 Arabic geomancy

 The Arabic tradition consists of sketching sixteen random lines of dots in sand.
 This same process survived virtually unchanged through its introduction to Europe in the medieval era, and survives to this day in various Arabic countries.
 With the arrival of Islam, this practice was discouraged.
-In this context, Qatan bin Qabisa narrates from his father that Muhammad said, “Divining through lines (raml), taking bad omens, and using birds to predict fortunes are acts of Satan.”
+As reported by the Sunan Abi Dawud, Qatan bin Qabisa narrates from his father that Prophet Muhammad said, “Divining through lines (raml), taking bad omens, and using birds to predict fortunes are acts of Satan.”

 African geomancy

 Like Arabic geomancy, Sikidy and other forms of African divination follow techniques that have remained virtually unchanged.

 As an example, Sikidy is the most important method of divination for the Malagasy peoples of Madagascar.
 The process involves a mathematical grid of disk-shaped seeds in sixteen figures arranged in rows which the sorcerer uses to divine the future.

 One traditional form of geomancy in Africa consists of throwing handfuls of dirt in the air and observing how the dirt falls.
 It can also involve a mouse as the agent of the earth spirit.
 Ifá, one of the oldest forms of geomancy, originated in West Africa, and uses the same sixteen geomantic figures as in Arabic and Western geomancy with different meanings and names; the process is shortened to using only two figures.